surniaulula/wpsso-wc-metadata/readme.txt

 * GTIN-14
 * ISBN
 * MPN
-* Depth (cm)
+* Depth
-* Volume (ml)
+* Volume

-An SSO &gt; WooCommerce Metadata settings page allows you to easily enable (or disable) each input field, along with customizing its label and placeholder for each installed WordPress language / locale.
+The SSO &gt; WooCommerce Metadata settings allow you to enable (or disable) information fields with simple checkboxes, along with customizing the labels and placeholders for each WordPress language (aka locale).

-The enabled input fields are seamlessly added to the WooCommerce product editing metabox for simple products and product variations.
+The enabled product information fields are seamlessly added to the WooCommerce product editing metabox (aka "Product data") for products and their variations.

+The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) will automatically include the following product meta tags:

+* product:ean
+* product:isbn
+* product:mfr_part_no
+* product:upc

+The [Schema JSON-LD Markup add-on]((https://wordpress.org/plugins/wpsso-schema-json-ld/) will automatically include the following properties:

+* Schema Product:
+	* mpn
+	* gtin14
+	* gtin13
+	* gtin12
+	* gtin8
+	* gtin
+	* productID (isbn)
+	* depth
+	* volume

 <h3>WPSSO Core Plugin Required</h3>